Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Exchange Symmetry and Generalized Graph States

 Crucially, $CZ^{(a,b)}$ is diagonal in the computational basis.
 As a consequence, its action only modifies relative phases and does not change which computational-basis vectors appear with nonzero amplitude in the state.
 Therefore, the support of $\ket{G}$ coincides with that of the initial product state $\ket{+}^{\otimes N}$, which can be written explicitly as

 This state contains all $2^N$ computational-basis vectors with equal magnitude.
 Moreover, some of these components are invariant under both the action of all $CZ^{(a,b)}$ gates and any permutation of subsystems, such as the vector $\ket{00\cdots 0}$.
-Importantly, the amplitude of this component is nonzero and remains unchanged throughout the graph-state construction.
+Importantly, the amplitude of this component is nonzero and remains unchanged throughout the graph-\mbox{state construction.}

-Consequently, although certain basis vectors may acquire a minus sign under a given permutation, it is impossible for the total state $\ket{G}$ to satisfy the fermionic antisymmetry condition $P_\sigma\ket{G}=\operatorname{sgn}(\sigma)\ket{G}$ for all $\sigma\in S_N$, as required by Eq.~\eqref{eq2}.
+Consequently, although certain basis vectors may acquire a minus sign under a given permutation, it is impossible for the total state $\ket{G}$ to satisfy the fermionic antisymmetry condition $P_\sigma\ket{G}=\operatorname{sgn}(\sigma)\ket{G}$ for all $\sigma\in S_N$, as required by Equation \eqref{eq2}.
 This establishes that fully antisymmetric states cannot arise within the standard graph-state formalism.

-\subsection{The $GR$ Gate and Antisymmetric Graph States}
+\subsection{The \boldmath{$GR$} Gate and Antisymmetric Graph States}

 The impossibility of generating fully antisymmetric states within the standard $CZ$-based graph-state formalism naturally raises the question of whether an alternative graph-based construction can accommodate fermionic exchange symmetry.
 In particular, one may ask whether the obstruction identified above is intrinsic to graph-theoretic descriptions or rather a consequence of the specific choice of two-qubit interaction underlying conventional graph states.